 That’s it for our guide on the digital marketing funnel and the strategies you can use today.
 We hope this guide helps grow and adapt your small business to the new situation.

 Do you want help with marketing while you’re dealing with the coronavirus crisis?
-For your service-based business, give our marketing automation service a try.
+For your service-based business, give our sales & marketing automation service a try.
 Let us help you automate the sales process so you can focus on other things during this dark time.

 You’re always welcome to talk to us today.